Comparative Analysis of Weather-Based Indexes and the Actuaries Climate Index$^{TM}$ for Crop Yield Prediction and Weather-Derivative Pricing: Empirical Analysis

 Table \ref{tab38} reports the best-fitting distributions for each index pair (with detrended CDD and T90).
 Distinct best-fitting distributions are identified for all indexes, a finding further confirmed by the A-D test results derived from 1,000 simulated indexes and their corresponding payoffs ($p < 0.05$).
 In contrast to the HBA findings, no similar distributions are detected among the simulated payoffs in the IM approach, indicating that the degree of similarity among payoffs in simulation-based analyses strongly depends on the distributional characteristics of the underlying indexes themselves.

-The payoffs and ECDF values derived from both methods are illustrated in Figure \ref{fig31}.
+The payoffs ($PO$) and ECDF values derived from both methods are illustrated in Figure \ref{fig31}.
 Examination of the payoff graphs reveals that the call options constructed from the indexes within each group often generate payments during similar time periods.
 This pattern indicates that the indexes tend to reach extreme values simultaneously, confirming their consistency and suitability for use in weather-derivative markets.

-The fair price of uncapped call option can be determined through the HBA method by averaging all historical payoffs.
+The payoffs ($PO$) of uncapped call options are computed based on Equation (\ref{po}).
+The fair prices are then obtained by averaging these payoffs using the HBA method.
 For Group-1, the fair price is calculated as 2,192.23 for CDD and 34.74 for T90.
 Similarly, for Group-3, the corresponding fair prices are 36.34 for PRE and 40.61 for P. The observed discrepancies in fair prices arise from the fact that each index expresses weather conditions using different measurement units.
 Recall that CDD quantifies temperature in degree-days, whereas PRE measures precipitation in millimeters.
-In contrast, the ACI components T90 and P express weather conditions as standardized deviations relative to a reference period.
+In contrast, the ACI components T90 and P express weather conditions as standardized anomalies relative to a reference period.
 Comparing the prices obtained using T90 and P, which share identical units, indicates that the call option priced with P is more expensive than that based on T90 (40.61 vs. 34.74).
 This finding suggests that extreme precipitation events have historically occurred more frequently than extreme temperature events.